Josh Bell Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.16).
+- The Royals have a 5.11 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to allow 91 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Royals pitchers combine to rank 18th in baseball in home runs given up (91 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.